Lij Iyasu: Fall

 On 27 September 1916, while at the city of Harar, Lij Iyasu was deposed in favor of his aunt, Zewditu.
 The nobility under the leadership of Fitawrari Habte Giyorgis Dinagde had assembled in the capital and charged Lij Iyasu with apostasy, alleging that he had converted to Islam and had thus forfeited the Imperial crown.
-The Coptic Archbishop, after some hesitation, was convinced to release the nobility from its oath of loyalty to Iyasu, and he was declared deposed from the throne and excommunicated from the Church.
+The Coptic Archbishop Mattewos, after some hesitation, was convinced to release the nobility from its oath of loyalty to Iyasu, and he was declared deposed from the throne and excommunicated from the Church.
 The assembly of nobles then named Zewditu Menelik as Empress of Ethiopia, and Dejazmatch Tafari Makonnen was elevated to the title of Ras, and made heir to the throne.
 Iyasu sent an army to attack Addis Ababa, which was met at Mieso and turned back.
 His father initially hesitated, then marched south from Dessie with 80,000 troops.
 On 27 October, Negus Mikael was defeated at the Battle of Segale.
 According to Paul Henze, Iyasu had reached Ankober the morning of the battle with a few thousand loyal followers, and after witnessing his father's defeat, fled towards the Eritrean border.
 On 8 November, Iyasu appeared in Dessie where he vainly sought the support from the nobility of Tigray and then the Italians.
 On 10 December, Iyasu fled and took refuge with his followers on the abandoned amba of Maqdala.
 At Maqdala, he was surrounded and subjected to an uninspired siege.
 On 18 July 1917, Iyasu slipped through the siege lines and rallied the peasantry of Wollo to revolt.
 On 27 August in Wello, troops under Habte Giyorgis defeated the rebels and captured many of Iyasu's generals, including Ras Imer.
 After this defeat, with a few hundred picked men, Iyasu fled to the desert of the Afar Triangle, where he roamed for five years.
 On 11 January 1921, Iyasu was captured and taken into custody by Gugsa Araya Selassie.
 He was handed over to the custody of his cousin Ras Kassa Haile Darge.
 Ras Kassa kept Iyasu in comfortable house arrest at his country home at Fiche.